 ASL and Biology tutors are available as scheduled.

 Writing tutors help with all aspects of writing, from reviewing grammar and punctuation to understanding essay assignments.
 Genres of writing, the writing process, and APA & MLA reference styles are common topics that are discussed with the tutors.

 Tutors often help students identify their own writing problems; however, tutors do not correct errors for students.
 Rather, they train students to understand academic writing principles and to identify patterns in their own writing that are not consistent with academic writing.

 To benefit most from tutoring services, students working on extensive writing assignments should seek help early in the process.
 Tutors can offer only limited advice when students seek help the same day a lengthy writing assignment is due.

-Students are encouraged to make an appointment to meet with a writing tutor, especially during the final weeks of the semester when final papers for many classes are due.
+Students are encouraged to make an appointment to meet with a writing tutor, especially towards the end of the semester when final papers are due.
 Appointments are limited to 30 minutes.
 Students who do not have appointments are welcome to sign in, but they may have to wait for an opening with a writing tutor.
 Tutors make every effort to meet with students seeking help.

 Resource books and tutorial videos are also available.

-A schedule of hours and tutors is posted in the Learning Resource Center and on various campus bulletin boards during the 1st week of each semester.
+Each (clickable) subject area has an updated schedule posted in the LRC and bulletin boards on campus during the 1st week of each semester.